All Episodes

 And this report comes from CNN in a random act of journalism.

-A lot of new and shocking details buried at the end of this story, like the medical examiner was pressured to come up with a homicide determination, since he had previously indicated that it would not be ruled a homicide, then she ignored the Baltimore police department's investigation of Gray's death and used her own investigation, which was led by a man who was demoted by the Baltimore police department in 2009 for his mishandling of a case.
+Then she ignored the Baltimore Police Department's investigation of Gray's death and used her own investigation, which was led by a man who was demoted by the Baltimore Police Department in 2009 for his mishandling of a case.

-The guy who led the investigation for her has a grudge against the department big time.
+The guy who led the investigation for her has a grudge against the department, big time.

-Avon Mackel is his name.
+Avon Mackle is his name.

 He was tasered.